Health Data Science

 |Method of Assessment:||Coursework 100%|

-As this course is designed for healthcare professionals, we expect our students to have qualifications or work experience in the health industry (e.g. NHS, hospitals, nursing homes, pharmaceutical companies, diagnostic laboratories, etc.).
-A basic understanding of math and statistics would also be beneficial.
+As this course is designed mainly for health and care professionals, we expect our students to have qualifications or work experience in such environments (e.g. NHS National Services, Acute/Community/Public health), Third sector organisations, Social Services, Nursing homes, pharmaceutical companies, diagnostic laboratories, etc.).
+An understanding of the fundamentals of maths and statistics (at Higher level) would be advantageous but is not a prerequisite for joining the course.

 Check whether your international qualifications meet our general entry requirements: